Sonalidighe0310/Sonalidighe0310/README.md

-# 👋 Hello!
+# 👋 Hii!
 I'm Sonali Bandu Dighe

 Welcome to my profile!
 I’m excited to share a bit about myself and my journey with you.